jamalmazrui/access2vote/README.md

 # access2vote

 Nonpartisan information for accessible voting by Americans with disabilities.
+Sharing is encouraged, such as with the #access2vote hashtag.

 <http://GitHub.com/JamalMazrui/access2vote>